Embird Embroidery Software

 Project Switches

 These settings are used when starting a new design digitizing in Studio and are stored with this design in its file.
-Therefore, loading an existing design overrides these settings with values from the design file.
+Therefore, loading an existing design overrides these settings with the values from the design file.

 Snap